CiscoSE/xr-vagrant/README.md

 ```bash
 vagrant ssh devbox
 ```

-This is an Ubuntu VM with YDK-py installed and ready to use!
+YDK-py will be already installed and ready to use.
-Access to the router from the Linux VM via 11.1.1.3 (after you apply the router configuration in the previous step)
+Access to the router from the Linux VM via 11.1.1.3 (remember to apply the router configuration in the previous step)

-Once you have connectivity to the router from this VM, you will be able to execute the examples.
+Once you have connectivity to the XRv from this VM, you will be able to run the examples under ydk-examples directory.
- Remember to change the credentials and port, since from the VM the netconf port will be 830 and IP 11.1.1.3
+ If you are running the examples from the VM, change the credentials and port in the code, since from the VM the netconf port will be 830 and IP 11.1.1.3

 ```python
 provider = NetconfServiceProvider(address="11.1.1.3",